 The Alarming Link Between Talc and Cancer

-A 2024 study by the National Health Institute has unveiled a concerning link between talc—commonly found in personal care products—and an increased risk of ovarian cancer.
-Analyzing data from over 50,000 women, researchers have raised serious questions about the safety of talc products that are widely used in households.
+A 2024 study by the National Health Institute has revealed a troubling connection between talc—found in many personal care products—and a higher risk of ovarian cancer.
+This study analyzed data from over 50,000 women and raised serious questions about the safety of talc products used in households.

 Key Findings